-Objects inspector
+Objects docker

-The Objects inspector in Corel PHOTO-PAINT (Window ▶ Inspectors ▶ Objects) lets you view and manage the objects in your image.
+The Objects docker in Corel PHOTO-PAINT (Window Dockers Objects) lets you view and manage the objects in your image.
 For example, you can hide, display, rename, or change the stacking order of objects.
 You can also choose a merge mode, which determines the way an object blends with underlying objects.